Reading Information for Parents

 In EYFS/KS1, reading books are changed weekly, with children taking home more than one 'leveled' reading book when they are ready to do so.
 Children in KS2 are encouraged to change their reading books as frequently as they complete a chosen book.
 Children from year 1 make their own choices of home reading books from banded baskets however choices over time are monitored to encourage a wide ranging reading experience.

 Teaching Phonics at All Saints'

-The phonic lessons are structured to ensure that children are first able to identify letters and to say the sound those letters make.
+The phonic lessons are structured as the RWInc scheme to ensure that children are first able to identify letters and to say the sound those letters make.
 Once children are confident with saying the single letter sounds and blending them to create words, they then start to learn the common digraphs (where two letters go together to create a new phoneme such as sh), trigraphs (where three letters create a new phoneme such as igh) and spelling patterns that we use within the English language.